JoshMarler/react-juce/README.md

 ## Examples

-Blueprint is a young project, but already it provides the framework on which the entire user interface for [Creative Intent's Remnant](https://www.creativeintent.co/product/remnant) plugin is built.
+React-JUCE is a young project, but already it provides the framework on which the entire user interface for [Creative Intent's Remnant](https://www.creativeintent.co/product/remnant) plugin is built.

 ![Creative Intent Remnant: Screenshot](https://github.com/nick-thompson/blueprint/blob/master/RemnantScreenShot.jpg)

 Besides that, you can check out the example code in the `examples/` directory.
 See the "Documentation" section below for building and running the demo plugin.
-If you have a project written with Blueprint that you want to share, get in touch!
+If you have a project written with React-JUCE that you want to share, get in touch!
 I would love to showcase your work.

 ## Contributing